-Meet Bowser, Join his fan club, Help Create Bowser’s Peace Sanctuary
+Meet Bowser, Join his fan club, Learn About Bowser’s Peace Sanctuary

-a judgment free, safe place to experience, connect, and heal with nature.
+Bowser, the American Black Bear shares his amazing spirit to help us all contemplate a different perspective.
+He lives with Stanton Pace at Bowser’s Peace Sanctuary, a judgment-free, safe place to experience, connect, and heal with nature, and a 501(c)(3) charity.
 Here you will find a chance to sit with the spirit, that is nature and Mother Earth, and some of her creatures.
-Our experience is that this connection is vital to well-being, and we are creating a peaceful place where people can experience a guided tour to meet Bowser, the American Black Bear who shares his amazing spirit to help us all contemplate a different perspective.
+Our experience is that this connection is vital to well-being, and the peace sanctuary is a place where people can experience a guided tour to meet Bowser.
 You can also meet, feed, and get lost in the powerful presence of Billy & Bambi the American Bison, as well as several horses, and our wonderful pack of Great Danes.
+In 2019, we added Spirit Coach rides in our carriage drawn by two draught horses, and each week we welcome people to join our healing circle.
+Bowser’s Peace Sanctuary also hosts recovery meetings for people overcoming addiction.
+Write to us at email@example.com, visit bowserspeacesanctuary.com, or find us on Facebook to learn more.

-Watch the KFOR TV interview with Stanton Pace and Bowser at the link below or scroll down for transcript.
+Watch the KFOR TV interview with Stanton Pace and Bowser:

 KFOR NEWS Interview with Pace and Bowser